Q: Is there a way to control Canadian geese that won’t leave our pond?

 The Canada goose is a migratory bird species that is afforded the protections of the Migratory Bird Treaty Act, Federal regulations, and State laws.
 Handling and lethal management of Canada geese for damage management purposes, such as capturing and euthanizing birds, or shooting birds outside of established hunting seasons, require depredation permit(s), but there are a couple of options.

 Obviously, don’t feed the birds if you have been.
-The easiest and cheapest option is to allow the grass to grow tall (20 to 30 inches in a strip 20-30 feet from the bank).
+The easiest and cheapest option is to allow the grass to grow tall (20 to 30 inches in a strip 20-30 feet from the pond bank).
 This will deter geese from foraging.
 They also avoid these areas because they cannot see predators that might be hiding in the tall grass.
 Unfortunately, most people want a smooth lawn down to the pond or lake.
 It’s much better from a water quality standpoint to have a riparian buffer such as tall grass or shrubbery.
-This helps ‘catch’ pollutants such as fertilizer, pesticides and even trash, from getting into our water.
+This helps ‘catch’ pollutants such as fertilizer, pesticides and even trash, from getting into your water.